crossplane/crossplane/design/one-pager-k8s-native-providers.md

   credentialsSecretRef:
     name: demo-cluster-creds
 ```
-2. Provision your Kubernetes resource using the aforementioned `Provider`.
+2. Provision your Kubernetes resource using the aforementioned `ProviderConfig`.

 Managing Kubernetes resources in the **Crossplane control cluster**:
 1. Create a Kubernetes `ServiceAccount` and grant it the RBAC permissions